Kelvin Torbert: Professional career

 After the end of his senior year of college Torbert was automatically eligible for the 2005 NBA draft, but he was not selected by an NBA team.
 He played for the Toronto Raptors during the 2005 Minnesota NBA Summer League.
 He then signed for French team JL Bourg, where he played 34 games, averaging 12.1 points, 3.1 rebounds and 2.5 assists during the LNB Pro A regular season.
 His team also participated in the playoffs, where they were defeated by Le Mans Sarthe in 3 games: Torbert averaged 7.0 points, 4.0 rebounds and 2.0 assists in the series.
 For the 2006–07 season he signed for Belgian club Euphony Bree, where he had a successful stint: he scored 15.9 points per game, and contributed to bring his team to the playoffs, where he played 7 games and averaged a career-high 21.3 points.

 After that he went back to France, this time signing for Paris-Levallois, but he had limited playing time and despite appearing in 30 regular season games, he only averaged 7.0 points.
 After the 2007–08 season he transferred in Belgium again, joining Mons-Hainaut where he played 2 seasons.
 He then played in Greece for Iraklis, but ended the season in Russia, playing 31 games in the second level for Ural Yekaterinburg scoring 12.5 points per game.
 After a brief stint in Mexico, where he played 3 games with Toros de Nuevo Laredo, he again signed with a Belgian team, Okapi Aalstar, but he only played 2 games there.

 Torbert then moved to Germany: after a 1-month trial at BBC Bayreuth, after which he was released, he signed with Ratiopharm Ulm where he had 4 appearances, averaging 4 points per game.

+Personal life

+He has a son named Kelvin Jr., who is currently committed to Bowling Green University & was the winner of the 2026 Mr. Basketball of Michigan.